 Admission: Free.
 (Special exhibitions may charge an admission fee.)

-- There are steep steps at the main entrance so if you need a level access, for example if bring a child in a buggy, or a wheelchair-bound visitor, go to the right of the building to the Park Entrance on the side.
+- Until the new main entrance is completed (the next phase of the museum's redevelopment) there are steep steps at the main entrance so if you need a level access, for example if bring a child in a buggy, or are a wheelchair visitor, go to the right of the building to the Park Entrance on the side.

-- The building is fully accessible with two main lifts (elevators) plus an extra lift dedicated to the Holocaust Exhibition.
+- The building is fully accessible with two main lifts (elevators) inside.

 - The shop usually has a sale at the end of a temporary exhibition so check for merchandise reductions.